Shrinking German economy 'on edge of recession' as exports stutter

 But analysts suggested the positive impact of those factors was waning.

-“For a year now, the German economy has been only crawling forward,” UniCredit analyst Andrea Reese said, with the many uncertainties facing German exporters presaging more pain in the rest of the year.
+“For a year now, the German economy has been only crawling forward,” UniCredit analyst Andreas Rees said, with the many uncertainties facing German exporters presaging more pain in the rest of the year.

-“Besides Brexit, this is above all the U.S.-Sino trade dispute and possible U.S. tariffs on European cars,” Reese said.
+“Besides Brexit, this is above all the U.S.-Sino trade dispute and possible U.S. tariffs on European cars,” Rees said.

-AIG’s Brzeski said that, with trade conflicts, global uncertainty and the struggling automotive sector having “finally brought the German economy to its knees,” a debate about fiscal stimulus would get more heated.
+ING’s Brzeski said that, with trade conflicts, global uncertainty and the struggling automotive sector having “finally brought the German economy to its knees,” a national debate about fiscal stimulus would get more heated.

+In an usual move, the powerful BDI industry association joined the growing chorus of voices demanding that the German government ditch its balanced budget rule.

+“In contrast to the debt brake, which is enshrined in the constitution, the black zero (balanced budget) should be called into question in an economically fragile situation,” its managing director Joachim Lang wrote in a guest article in Wednesday’s edition of business daily Handelsblatt.